BielRoig/hfeb-guide/content/docs/matchup-spread/the-rock.md

 can generate value even if the opponent has removal afterward.

 Against non-blue decks, these creatures resolve.
-This means their effects always trigger, barring rare specific interactions.
 You can therefore use ETB effects to remove creatures, break hate permanents, manage partially complicated boards, and build incremental advantage.

 This is particularly important in post-board games, where you can't always win with a clean, immediate combo.